Wiikwegamma

 [Potawatomi language]

-In the language of Potawatomi people, wiikwegamaa is a verb meaning to be a bay.
-They indicate that it is the water decides to be a bay or turn into a pond, a stream or disappear when the living place is uninhabitable.
-This work consists of sounds and a set of five glasses about the re-evaluation of the relationship with water and re-connection with nature.
-It invites people to stay for a while to hear the sounds generated by the water.
+In the language of the Potawatomi people, wiikwegamaa is a verb meaning to be a bay.
+According to their beliefs, it is the water that decides to be a bay or turn into a pond or a stream, or disappear in response to inhospitable conditions.
+This artwork delves into the agency of water within indigenous knowledge, prompting a re-evaluation of our relationship with nature.

 2023